 Luke is one of the authors of 'Disabled Children and the Law - A Legal Handbook' available to download from the Council for Disabled Children's website.

 The National Autistic Society provides a wealth of information about all issues relevant to raising a child with autism or being a person with autism.
 The National Autistic Society runs a Education Advice Helpline.
 For contact details see here.

-SOS:SEN runs a national helpline, 'walk in' advice centres, as well as a range of useful Information Sheets.
-For more information, see here.
+Provides a national helpline, 'walk in' advice centres, as well as a range of useful Information Sheets and booklets.
+See here.

 There can be many things that affect a young person’s mood, if the low mood or anxiety arising for any reason affects daily life, Young Minds have dedicated helplines for young people, parents and those who work with young people.
 Mental health 24/7 text support links here